');

 About Frederick, CO

-Frederick is a mid-sized city in Colorado with a population of 15,893 residents.
-The median household income is $135,316 per year, which is above the national average.
-The median age in Frederick is 37.1 years.
+Frederick is a mid-sized city located in Colorado with a population of 15,893 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $135,316 per year, which is 80% above the national median of $75,149.
+The median age of 37.1 years is close to the US median age of 38.9 years.

 How Frederick Ranks in Colorado